prer02/QuickBite-Express-Crisis-Impact-and-Recovery-Analysis/README.md

 # 🍽️ Restaurant Crisis — Recovery Analysis & Strategic Roadmap

 > In **June 2025**, a Bengaluru-based food delivery platform watched its business collapse in less than 90 days.
-This repository contains my complete Power BI analysis of **what went wrong, who walked away, and how the data points to recovery**.
+This repository contains my complete Power BI analysis of **what went wrong, who walked away.
+>

 A comprehensive, data-driven diagnosis of a food-delivery startup's crisis — and an evidence-based turnaround strategy.